About Arts Access Victoria

 AAV is dedicated to an ambitious agenda of social and artistic transformation for people with disability, the communities in which they live and the arts sector in which they aspire to participate without barriers.
 We achieve this through:

-- professional development programs for artists with disability aimed at securing employment outcomes; and
+- Professional development programs for artists with disability aimed at securing employment outcomes

 Over the past four decades, Arts Access Victoria has established itself as the driving force behind an inclusive and accessible arts and cultural sector in Victoria.

 AAV shares unique and untold stories through artmaking that interrogates important issues that frame the lives of people with disability.
 We challenge the placement of artists with disability at the margins, recognising them instead as significant and invaluable contributors to the Australian cultural landscape.
 We make Art.
 For every body.